MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgGroupDriveItemCreatedByUserMailboxSetting.md

 Settings for the primary mailbox of the signed-in user.
 You can get or update settings for sending automatic replies to incoming messages, locale and time zone.
 Returned only on $select.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupDriveItemCreatedByUserMailboxSetting](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgBetaGroupDriveItemCreatedByUserMailboxSetting?view=graph-powershell-beta)

 ## SYNTAX